 Glaciers and mountains in the media

-Part of doing science is the responsibility to share and communicate the latest findings with the world outside of the ivory tower.
-To that end, I regularly contribute to radio, tv and print media coverage of all things related to climate change, landscape change, glaciers and mountain communities.
+Part of doing science is the responsibility to share and communicate our latest understandings with the world outside of the ivory tower.
+To that end, I regularly contribute to radio, tv and print media coverage of all things related to climate change, landscape change, glaciers and mountain peoples, eco-anxiety and learning from indigenous and place-based communities.
 Some of my recent contributions include:

 - contemplating the unintended consequences of geoengineering for ice loss in Vice News